How to Get a Contractor License in Illinois

 First and foremost, you need to choose a business entity designation.
 This describes what type of business you're running.

 In Illinois, contracting companies can choose to be corporations, partnerships, limited partnerships, LLPs, and LLCs.
-Learn more about these designations by clicking here.

 Note that the designation you choose will affect everything from your taxes to how you handle your employees and more.
 In short, it's important.
 Therefore, if you're having trouble choosing one, you should strongly consider speaking with a business lawyer.